Christian Olsson: Biography

 Olsson was born in Gothenburg, and made his international breakthrough in 2001 when he won silver at the 2001 World Championships in Athletics.
 He has the Swedish national record outdoors, 17.79 m (2004 Summer Olympics), and the Swedish national record indoors, 17.83 m (2004).
 Olsson has won the Swedish Championships seven times, and has also competed successfully on national level in high jumping.

 On 7 March 2004, at the 2004 World Indoor Championships in Athletics, he jumped 17.83 m and matched the World Record.
 On 23 August 2004, at the 2004 Summer Olympics, he jumped 17.79 m, broke the national record and won the gold medal as the first Swede since Gustaf Lindblom in 1912, 92 years earlier.
 Four of his six jumps were longer than the silver medalist's best jump.

-With the Olympic Gold he completed a rare international sweep, having the Olympic, World Indoor, Outdoor, Regional (European) Indoor and Outdoor titles.
+With the Olympic Gold he completed an international sweep, having the Olympic, World Indoor, Outdoor, Regional (European) Indoor and Outdoor titles.

 Olsson first became interested in triple jump after watching Jonathan Edwards set the world record at the World Championships in his hometown Gothenburg.
 Since 1999, Olsson has been trained by Yannick Tregaro.
 Before that, Olsson was trained by Viljo Nousiainen.

 During the autumn and winter 2004/2005 he injured his foot (an injury originating from the 2004 Olympic Final), preventing him from being able to do triple-jumping at full speed.
 Unfortunately the injury healed very slowly, and it was still in January 2006 hampering him.
 In his first competition after the injury, in June 2006, he jumped 17.09 and seem to be back into shape.

 A month later he won the gold medal at European Championships in his hometown Gothenburg, with a jump of 17.67 m.